Nicolas Bouliane

 My solution is good information.
 If you can’t change the outcome, at least you can change the experience.
 Good information makes the experience more predictable, and that makes people feel a lot better about it.

 The best thing about information is that it’s really cheap.
-A single person can build a website and serves hundreds of thousands of visitors every month, and host it for free.
+A single person can run a website that serves hundreds of thousands of visitors per month, and host it for free.
 After seven years, my hosting bill is still around 10€ per month.

-Second, information scales really well.
+Second, information scales well.
 Whether you serve a hundred or a million people, the amount of work is roughly the same.
+Your impact is only limited by your reach.

 Graph showing that effort does not grow with the number of users

 For example, I have built an Anmeldung form filler.
 It helps people feel a complex government form in plain English, with clear instructions and form validation.
 45 people use it every day.
 Over 16,000 people every year.
-That’s thousands of hours saved, and once since it went live, it requires zero effort from me.
+That’s thousands of hours saved, and since it went live, it required almost no maintenance.

 Anmeldung form filler